How to Improve Inventory Control: A Detailed Guide

 Additional tip.
 Place mirrors or security cameras strategically to increase visibility of the shop floor without being intrusive.

 Additionally, encourage staff to monitor blind spots and areas with high-value products and interact with customers.
-Not only does this reduce loss, it better for customer service too.
+Not only does this reduce loss, but it’s better for customer service too.
 Your staff should have a presence on the sales floor.

 A few ways your employees can help: